Volts and other electrical terms

 W (joules per second) = V (joules per coulomb) x A (coulombs per second) where W is watts, V is volts, and A is amperes of current.

-Farad is a derived unit where volts (of force) x farads (of capacitance) = coulombs (of charge).
-Named after physicist Michael Faraday for storage of charge in capacitors.
+Farad became a derived unit where volts (V) x farads of capacitance (C) = coulomb qty (Q) of charge.
+Named after physicist Michael Faraday for physical storage of charge in capacitors.
 One Farad describes a case of two oppositely charged plates, each with a coulomb of charge and a potential difference of one volt between them.
+Why is your answer in seconds when you multiply ohms times farads using T=RC?
+By Ohm’s law, resistance is inversely proportional to current which is coulombs per second (charge movement per second).
+C measures total units in coulombs.
+What’s left after the "units" math is seconds.

 Photon